Softheon/foundry/docs/users-guide/03-basic-exploration.md

 ![Browse data](./images/browse-data.png)

 #### Exploring collections
 Collections in Metabase are a lot like folders.
 They're where all your team's dashboards and charts are kept.
-To explore a collection just click on one in the "Our analytics" section of the home page, or click on `Browse all items` to see everything.
+To explore a collection just click on one in the "Analytics" section of the home page, or click on `Browse all items` to see everything.

 ![A collection](./images/collection-detail.png)